-This Convention shall remain in force until terminated by a Contracting State.
-Either Contracting State may terminate the Convention, through diplomatic channels, by giving written notice of termination at least six months before the end of any calendar year beginning after the expiration of a period of five years from the date of its entry into force.
-In such event, this Convention shall cease to have effect:
+This Convention shall remain in force until terminated by one of the Contracting States.
+Either Contracting State may terminate this Convention, through diplomatic channels, by giving notice of termination at least six months before the end of any calendar year beginning after the expiry of five years from the date of entry into force of this Convention.
+In such an event, this Convention shall cease to have effect: